Get started for $20* with automatic monthly pay or save up to 25% when you pay in full! Offer Ends 1/27/2026

 Will college credits from Penn Foster transfer into another college degree program?

 Penn Foster college credits have been accepted for transfer into colleges across the country.
 Students should check with a specific college to see if they accept our credits, as credit transfer can vary depending on the school.
-Also, many of Penn Foster’s individual courses are recognized by the American Council on Education’s Credit Recommendation Service for potential transfer.
 No form of accreditation guarantees that any learning institution will accept credits from any school as transfer credits.

 Will Penn Foster accept my college credits from a different college or university?